Financial-Times/x-dash/components/x-teaser/readme.md

 `image`         | [media](#media-props) |
 `imageSize`     | String                | XS, Small, Medium, Large, XL or XXL `imageLazyload` | Boolean, String       | Output image with `data-src` attribute.
 If this is a string it will be appended to the image as a class name.
-`imageDataUrl`  | Boolean, String       | Signifies that the image URL is a self-contained data URL.

 [nimg]: https://github.com/Financial-Times/n-image/